Gary McKechnie and his wife Nancy Howell own and operate the Coconut Cottage Inn in Mount Dora, Florida.

 In addition to cooking breakfast, making beds, and scrubbing toilets at the inn, Gary is also a two-time Lowell Thomas Travel Journalism Award winner, author of America's best-selling motorcycle guidebook Great American Motorcycle Tours, a two-time National Geographic author (USA 101 and Ten Best of Everything: National Parks, is probably the only writer who has a column in a meetings magazine (Smart Meetings) as well as a motorcycle magazine Road Bike), is the official "Off the Beaten Path" reporter for Visit Florida, a lecturer aboard the Cunard Line's Queen Mary 2 and Queen Victoria...and is also a frequent bed and breakfast guest.

-From Gary McKechnie:
+By Gary McKechnie:

 I have to admit it was the missus who got me involved with B&BS.
 About 20 years ago she had the desire to buy an inn and to that end arranged two "inn-ternships" in North Carolina and Massachusetts.
 Fortunately I wasn't put off by the dawn to way-past-dusk workday and each of us were ready to invest in a bed and breakfast.
 Our search, though, took a little longer than we expected.
 Nine years.